wildcardcorp/castle.documentation/working-with-content/adding-content/preparing-images-for-the-web.rst

 **To summarize**:

 #.
-Take your photograph with your camera, or find an existing image you want to use
+Take your photograph with your camera, or find an existing image you want to use.
 #.
-Transfer it to your computer
+Transfer it to your computer.
 #.
-Use image software on your computer to resize your photograph
+Use image software on your computer to resize your photograph.
 #.
-Upload it to your Plone website
+Upload it to your Castle website.